2 Powerful Questions to Help You Stay Focused

 This is a simple yet powerful process.
 Feedback from many clients has confirmed to me that this is an excellent way of keeping ourselves away from situations where we may feel the need to make excuses to ourselves or to others.

-The Habit of Asking the Three Questions has helped me stay on track and will do the same for you.
+The Habit of Asking these Two Questions has helped me to stay focused and will do the same for you.

 What we are focusing on in the moment is who we are in the moment and the simplest way to make a change in who we are is to shift our focus.